stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 - Objects are compressed before uploading using the zstd (zstandard) compression algorithm to optimize network usage and storage needs.

-## Data Storage (GCS)
+## Data Storage
 - An example implementation of `DataStore` for GCS, Google Cloud Storage.
 This plugin is located in the [support](https://github.com/stellar/go/tree/master/support/datastore) package.
 - The ledger exporter currently implements the interface only for Google Cloud Storage (GCS).
 The [GCS plugin](https://github.com/stellar/go/blob/master/support/datastore/gcs_datastore.go) uses GCS-specific behaviors like conditional puts, automatic retry, metadata, and CRC checksum.

 ## Build, Run and Test using Docker
 The Dockerfile contains all the necessary dependencies (e.g., Stellar-core) required to run the ledger exporter.

-- Build: To build the Docker container, use the provided [Makefile](https://github.com/stellar/go/exp/services/ledgerexporter/Makefile).
+- Build: To build the Docker container, use the provided [Makefile](./Makefile).
 Simply run make `make docker-build` to build a new container after making any changes.

 - Run: For instructions on running the Docker container, refer to the [Installation Guide](./README.md).

-- Test: To test the Docker container, refer to the [docker-test](https://github.com/stellar/go/blob/master/exp/services/ledgerexporter/Makefile) command for an example of how to use the [GCS emulator](https://github.com/fsouza/fake-gcs-server) for local testing.
+- Test: To test the Docker container, refer to the [docker-test](./Makefile) command for an example of how to use the [GCS emulator](https://github.com/fsouza/fake-gcs-server) for local testing.

 ## Adding support for a new storage type
 Support for different data storage types are encapsulated as 'plugins', which are implementation of `DataStore` interface in a go package.
 To add a data storage plugin based on a new storage type (e.g. AWS S3), follow these steps: